Looking for the best* funeral insurance but don’t know where to start?

 - Steps to successful funeral insurance claims

-- Guaranteed renewability for as long as you continue to pay your premiums.
+- Guaranteed renewability.
+Your policy continues as long as you continue to pay your premiums.

 - Refund of premium payments if you die from natural causes within the first 12 months.

-- Payment of the full sum insured if you die within the first 12 months as the result of an accident.
+- Accidental death benefit.
+Payment of the full sum insured if you die within the first 12 months as the result of an accident.